repository-service-tuf/repository-service-tuf/docs/source/guide/general/client.rst

 Bootstrap trust
 ===============

-To bootstrap initial trust relationship with the metadata repository, a client application needs to be initialized with root metadata.
+To bootstrap an initial trust relationship with the metadata repository, a client application needs to be initialized with root metadata.
 This can be provided out-of-band, as part of the client application, or via Trust-on-first-use (TOFU).
 TOFU is demonstrated in the python-tuf